 Exhibit one album or notebook, either 8 ½” x 11” or 12”x12”, with a front and back cover.
 The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
 “Embellishments” are defined as the decorations or special details and features that add to a page and make it more visually appealing.
 Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Advance level exhibitors must use a minimum of 12 embellishments and tell a compelling story with pictures, journaling, and other media.

 Art pieces in this class must be comprised of at least three different media.
 No one medium can make up more than 40% of a piece.
-The piece should be free-standing (not meant to be hung) that is observable on at least three different sides.
+The piece should be either freestanding or should be prepared to be hung.
+It must be observable on at least three different sides.
 Originality and design are important concepts.
 Craft and preformed or assembled projects are not acceptable.

 Any original item made of wood (wood carving, sculpture, collage, wood burning, etc.).
 Utilitarian wood items made from patterns or kits (e.g. outdoor or indoor furniture, shelves) should be entered in woodworking, not in visual arts.
 Popsicle stick crafts are not acceptable for State Fair entry.
 Wood items that have been partially or totally created through the use of laser cutting programs/devices should be entered in Computer-Generated Art.
 All Visual Arts Wood exhibits MUST have an artistic element that the exhibitor can explain.
 Furniture built by the exhibitor aligns with the Woodworking project area – unless the element to be judged is wood carving or wood burning that is one element of the exhibit.
 Exhibits will be judged using a Visual Arts Rubric and not a woodworking construction rubric.

 Visual Arts Ready4Life Challenge (SF 50351)